-Our systems which support safeguarding, including this child protection and safeguarding policy, the staff behaviour policy/code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, the online safety policy and the safeguarding response to children who go missing from education
+- Our systems which support safeguarding, including this child protection and safeguarding policy, the staff behaviour policy/code of conduct, the role and identity of the designated safeguarding lead (DSL) and deputies, the behaviour policy, the online safety policy, and the safeguarding response to children who go missing from education. - The Early Help Assessment Process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment.

-- The early help assessment process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment - > The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play - > What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - > The fact that children can be at risk of harm inside and outside of their home, at school and online - > The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children - > What to look for to identify children who need help or protection

-Section 15 and appendix 2 of this policy outline in more detail how staff are supported to do this.
+- The process for making referrals to local authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - What to do if a child marries before their 18th birthday, even if violence, threats, or another form of coercion are not used.
+This also applied to non-binding, unofficial "marriages" as well as legal marriages. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CCE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation. - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe. - The fact that children can be at risk of harm inside and outside of their home, at school and online. - The fact that children who are (or who are perceived to be) lesbian, gay, bi, or transgender, intersex, queer questioning or asexual including many other terms (such as non-binary and pansexual) that people use to describe their experiences of their gender, sexuality, and physiological sex characteristics. - What to look for to identify children who need help or protection - Section 15 of this policy outline in more detail how staff are supported to do this.

-5.2 The designated safeguarding lead (DSL)
+6.2 The designated safeguarding lead (DSL)

-The DSL is a member of the senior leadership team.
-Our DSL is Samantha Wright.
+Our DSL is Ms Halima Shaker - who is a member of the Senior Leadership Team (SLT).
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.
 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-She can be contacted via email: s.wright-ea@centeacademy.co.uk 01449 736404
+She can be contacted via email hshaker@centreacademy.co.uk | 020 77382344.

-When the DSL is absent, the deputies - L Gilbert, D Bonner - will act as cover.
+When the DSL is absent, the Assistant DSL - Kas Lee-Douglas (Head of School) or Maria Palamartsuk (SENDCo) - will act as cover.

-The DSL will be given the time, funding, training, resources and support to:
+The DSL will be given the time, funding, training, resources, and support to:

-- > Provide advice and support to other staff on child welfare and child protection matters - > Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - > Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - > Have a good understanding of harmful sexual behaviour
+- Provide advice and support to other staff on child welfare and child protection matters. - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so. - Contribute to the assessment of children. - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly. - Have a good understanding of harmful sexual behaviour. - Have a good understanding of the filtering and monitoring systems and processes in place at our school.